 A Sculpture Class for the Blind and Visually-Impaired

-Vision Thru Art is a weekly sculpture class for blind and visually-impaired artists that has been running at Allens Lane for more than 28 years.
-This class is specifically designed for people who are blind or visually impaired.
-Our dedicated staff and volunteers help students express their inner vision through a variety of media including clay, wood, mosaic, stone and mixed materials.
-The artwork generated by the class has been accepted into a number of juried exhibitions, often winning awards.
-Students work at their own pace and enjoy the easy-going social atmosphere of the class.
+Vision Thru Art is a weekly sculpture class for blind and visually-impaired artists that has been running at Allens Lane Art Center for more than 30 years.
+Our dedicated faculty, staff and volunteers help the students express their inner vision through a variety of media including clay, wood, mosaic, stone and other mixed materials.
+The students are encouraged to work at their own pace while enjoying the easy-going social atmosphere of the class.
 In 2014, Allens Lane Art Center made the class completely free for all the students including free art supplies each year.

 Location: The Fluhr Studio - (downstairs back studio accessible by rear enterance).
 Many of the students use Paratransit to get to the class.
 Service dogs are of course welcome.